acs/spoting/doc/use_cases.md

 to get the evolution of followers for an artists.

 ### Analyze specific moments like the 80's in Spain

+### Playlist Creator

+The creation of playlist is probably the most valuable use case for the user of Spotify.

+But creating a playlist and adding tracks to it is easy.
+The hard thing is howto select the tracks to be added to the playlist.
+This track selection is the core issue in all the other use cases.

+Probably, with the experience from the above use cases an Editor for creating playlist could be defined.

+This editor must aid in using genrer, categories, artists, albums, tracks features, markets, new releases ... to create the dreamed playlist for the user.

 ### Read Spotify Insights